stream-bench/stream-bench/README.md

 ```

 ### Run the Main Script
 In this example, the `ZeroShot` baseline on the `DDXPlus` dataset is executed.
-Written scripts for running other baselines or datasets can be found in `./scripts`.
+Written scripts for running other datasets can be found in `./scripts`.
 ```
 python -m stream_bench.pipelines.run_bench \
     --agent_cfg "configs/agent/zeroshot.yml" \